 Paramaribo Street © Rob Oo

 Suriname's quiet, unassuming capital of Paramaribo is one of South America and the Caribbean's true hidden gems.
-A vibrant city with an interesting Dutch heritage, modern-day Paramaribo is a proudly multi-cultural place, with its 250,000-strong population comprised of citizens of Indian, African, Javanese, Chinese and Dutch descent; and with cathedrals, synagogues, temples, and mosques existing side by side in harmony.
+A vibrant city with an interesting Dutch heritage, modern-day Paramaribo is a proudly multicultural setting.
+Its 250,000-strong population comprises citizens of Indian, African, Javanese, Chinese and Dutch descent, with cathedrals, synagogues, temples and mosques existing side by side in harmony.

-The great attraction of Parbo (as it's affectionately known) is its historic inner city, an area home to a wealth of quaint wooden Dutch-colonial buildings that have earned Paramaribo the nickname 'the wooden city of the Caribbean'.
-Along with these wonderfully photogenic buildings, visitors to Paramaribo can admire austere Dutch forts (such as Fort Zeelandia) and the St Peter and Paul Cathedral, one of the tallest wooden buildings in the western hemisphere.
-The lovely Waterkant (waterfront) area is the perfect place to grab a fresh-fruit cocktail and watch the sun sink over the Suriname River.
+The great attraction of Parbo, as it's affectionately known, is its historic inner city, an area home to a wealth of quaint wooden Dutch-colonial buildings.
+Along with these wonderfully photogenic structures, visitors to Paramaribo can admire austere Dutch forts (such as Fort Zeelandia) and the St Peter and Paul Cathedral, one of the tallest wooden buildings in the western hemisphere.
+The lovely Waterkant (waterfront) area of the city is the perfect place to grab a fresh cocktail and watch the sun sink over the Suriname River.

 Become our Paramaribo Travel Expert

 We are looking for contributors for our Paramaribo travel guide.
 If you are a local, a regular traveller to Paramaribo or a travel professional with time to contribute and answer occasional forum questions, please contact us.